Category: Blog

 -

-Unbeknownst to most, the pretty little speck of emerald terra firma centered amongst the emerald waters of Peconic Bay—known as Shelter Island, is one of America’s greatest conservation success stories.
-Over 40% of the island is locked away from the bitter claws of human development for the benefit and enjoyment of future generations in many…
+Unbeknownst to most, the speck of emerald terra firma centered amongst the emerald waters of Peconic Bay—known as Shelter Island, is one of America’s greatest conservation success stories.
+Over 40% of the island is locked away from the bitter claws of human development for the benefit and enjoyment of future generations in many small, scattered…

 -

-My 2-Weekend-Long Mai Po Eagle Project and Fruitful Birding Quest!
+My 2-Weekend-Long Mai Po Eagle Project!
 (Last Post From Hong Kong)

-To start off this post, I just wanted to say that sadly this will be my last blog post from Hong Kong.
-I will soon be heading off to the United States for summer break, then Singapore with my family.
-These past 4 months have been awesome in terms of wildlife watching, but more specifically…
+To start off this post, I just wanted to say that this will be my last blog post from Hong Kong.
+I will soon be heading off to the United States for summer break, then Singapore with my family for my last two years of high school.
+These past 4 months have been awesome in…